 - World Education Services (WES)

 Provides general (document-by-document) assessments for both secondary and postsecondary studies and comprehensive (course-by-course) assessments for postsecondary studies only.

 If you already have a Credential Assessment Report issued by one of these organizations, you can contact them directly to have it sent to ontariocolleges.ca.
-If you don’t, once you complete the report, the organization will forward it to ontariocolleges.ca automatically.
+If you don’t, once you complete the report, you can request that the evaluating organization send it to ontariocolleges.ca.
 Once we receive your report, we will post it to your application and forward it to the colleges you’ve applied to.

 Please do not send original academic documents or transcripts to ontariocolleges.ca.
 These documents will not be returned.